Pumala/phonebook_app_pygresql/README.md

 In this class assignment, our objective instead was to modify the phonebook and make it talk to Postgresql.

-In order to do that, I first installed PyGreSQL by entering 'pip install PyGreSQL' in the command line.
+In order to do that, I first installed PyGreSQL by entering 'pip install6 PyGreSQL' in the command line.
 Then in my py file, I connected to a database as such:
 ```
 import pg